Growing a Garden From Kitchen Scraps

 Romaine lettuce

 Romaine lettuce can be grown the exact same way as celery.
-By cutting off the bottom portion and place it in water for about a week until new leaves form.
-Then you can plant in soil or leave it in the water indoors, this can be done year-round.
-You will need to change the water every couple of days but you should have large enough leaves to eat within 10-12 days.
+Cut off the bottom portion and place it in water for about a week until new leaves form.
+Then you can plant in soil or leave it in the water indoors; this can be done year-round.
+You will need to change the water every couple of days, but you should have large enough leaves to eat within 10-12 days.
 Planting in the soil will provide more nutrients for the lettuce and should result in more leaves being formed.
 This method will work for most red and green leaf lettuce.

 Cabbage